Support Desk

 An example of missing transactions with white lines:

 Here we see that there were six withdrawals from Kraken.
 The problem is that no corresponding deposits were imported.
-This is why these lines are shown as blank/white.
 To fix the issue, the deposits for the withdrawals shown above need to be imported into CoinTracking.

 Keep in mind, a transfer always consists of a withdrawal from Wallet A and a deposit into Wallet B.